DanielPickens/Pair-Sums/README.md

 # Pair-Sums
 My solution to Facebook's  coding prep question " Pair Sums".
-Passes their own test cases.
+Passes all test cases.

 "Pair Sums
 Given a list of n integers arr[0..(n-1)], determine the number of different pairs of elements within it which sum to k.